-Northern Wyoming Community College District offers testing opportunities at both Sheridan College and Gillette College.
-Our testing centers proctor a wide range of tests for many different testing areas.
-Please contact one of our offices today for more information.
+Sheridan College offers testing opportunities and proctor a wide range of tests for many different testing areas.
+Please contact our office today for more information.

 The ACT is an achievement exam, that measures what a student learned in high school, and it is commonly used in placement of college courses.
 The ACT measures five academic areas: English, mathematics, reading, science, and an optional writing test.
 Sheridan College is a nationally certified testing site for the ACT, offering many testing dates throughout the year.